in28minutes/in28minutes.github.io/_blog/articles/2017-01-29-spring-boot-autoconfiguration-top20.md

 ```

-Below code snippet shows typical configuration of a Dispatcher Servlet in a web application.
+A common configuration of a Dispatcher Servlet in a web application is shown in the code snippet below.

 ```xml
     <servlet>